pfdubois/BridgeBidding/source/Preempts.rst

 that would open at the one level and rebid at the three level, typically a six card suit and 17-19 points.

+An advanced idea for pursuing slam after partner preempts is :ref:`Preempt Keycard <preempt_keycard>`.

 Four-Level Preempts
 -------------------